 Whether or not you have research experience, the Amgen-UROP Scholars Program invites you to come to MIT to join a a vibrant research community and collaborate with leading scholars and researchers.

 This page provides Program information for undergraduates outside of MIT interested in participating, including:

 - Educational Activities

 - Compensation, Room and Board, and Campus Amenities

 - Applying to the Amgen-UROP Scholars Program

 Please review this information and contact us with any questions.

-Amgen Scholars will be assigned to one of several MIT departments or interdisciplinary areas that traditionally support science and biotechnology research, potentially including: Biological Engineering, Biology, Brain and Cognitive Sciences, the Center for Environmental Health Sciences, Chemistry, Chemical Engineering, the Health Sciences and Technology, Mechanical Engineering (for bioengineering/biotechnology only), and the Picower Center for Learning and Memory.
+Amgen Scholars will be assigned to one of several MIT departments or interdisciplinary areas that traditionally support science and biotechnology research, potentially including: Biological Engineering, Biology, Brain and Cognitive Sciences, the Center for Environmental Health Sciences, Chemistry, Chemical Engineering, Health Sciences and Technology, Mechanical Engineering (for bioengineering/biotechnology only), and the Picower Institute for Learning and Memory.

 Placements will be made based on student interests and available spaces.
 While each Amgen Scholar will be assigned to a specific MIT faculty member, supervision and guidance may also be provided by others associated with the professor’s lab, including graduate students and post-doctoral associates.
 All assignments are full time (approximately 40 hours a week).